NightScript370/GridLauncher-Night-Edition/README.md

 #### Credits

 -Smealum: Making the original HBLauncher
+-GEMISIS : hbmenu 1.0 code
+-fincs : hbmenu 1.0 code
+-mtheall : hbmenu 1.0 code
+-Fluto : hbmenu 1.0 graphics
+-Arkhandar : hbmenu 1.0 graphics
+-dotjasp : hbmenu 1.0 graphics (regionfree icon)
--mashers: Making GridLauncher
+-mashers: Forking hbmenu 1.0 to make GridLauncher
+-NightYoshi370: Forking Gridlauncher to add a couple of features
 -Robz8: Making a TWL-side app for this.
--NightYoshi370/MaorNinja: Making a fork of Gridlauncher to add some stuff from the original HBLauncher and add brand new features.

 #### How to compile

 Firstly, you'll need to install [DevKitARM](https://devkitpro.org/), [3DS Portlibs](https://github.com/xerpi/3ds_portlibs), zlib and lippng
-Then, you'll need to clone the repo with `git clone https://github.com/maorninja/GridLauncher.git` Finally, just say "make" and if it works well, it should compile.
+Then, you'll need to clone the repo with `git clone https://github.com/maorninja/GridLauncher.git`
+Finally, just say "make" and if it works well, it should compile.

 #### Please see the [README.md from the original launcher](https://github.com/smealum/3ds_hb_menu) for more technical details